 5. Look professional

 Most social media platforms allow you to personalise your business profile.
 This may include the addition of a picture and company details.
-Your profile on social media is an extension of your brand.
+Your profile on social media is a good way to communicate your brand.
 Give thought to any images you use, and if necessary get help from a graphic designer.
 Ensure your company details are error-free.
 Write a description that effectively communicates your business message.